fbasas/bball-playback/README.md

 The application uses shared TypeScript interfaces to ensure type consistency between frontend and backend:

-- `BaseballState`: The main state object that includes game state, home team, and visiting team
+- `BaseballState`: The main state object that includes:
+  - `gameId`: Unique identifier for the game
+  - `game`: Current game state information
+  - `home`: Home team state
+  - `visitors`: Visiting team state
+  - `currentPlay`: Current play index being displayed
+  - `gameType`: Type of game ('replay' or 'simulation')
-- `GameState`: Information about the current game situation
+- `GameState`: Information about the current game situation (inning, outs, runners, etc.)
 - `TeamState`: Information about a team, including lineup and stats
 - `Player`: Information about a player, including position and name